Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 *Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

 Here is an example:

 *Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
 This terrain can be modified by the game at run-time via a call to its script methods.
 The intent is to allow the player to modify the terrain.
 This system is based on the component design pattern and the procedural content generation portions of the course.
 [The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

 You should replace any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

-**Please note that our game was highly ambitious.
+**PLEASE NOTE that our game was highly ambitious.
 To accommodate for this, we had to share many different duties across the different roles.
 This document will show who did what part of the corresponding roles.**

 ## User Interface

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**

 Being a deckbuilder, the UI is a key element of game feel and flow, as the art on the cards make up the bulk of the player's primary actions.

 **Liam:**

 This was my main role.
-Here's a (hopefully exhaustive) list of scripts I created, or contributed to, over the course of the project.
+Here's a (hopefully exhaustive) list of scripts I created, or significantly contributed to, over the course of the project.
 Not all of them are necessarily related to UI:

 - Scripts/Player/[PlayerController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Player/PlayerController.cs)
 - Scripts/Player/[ExamineDisplay.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Player/ExamineDisplay.cs)